 Finally, among the structural competition problems identified in the document, the Commission considered that "structural competition problems may arise in markets where a (not necessarily dominant) company with market power in a core market applies repeated strategies to extend its market position to those related markets."
-This phrasing is the one adopted in the DMA proposal wherein the Commission indeed considers that "a gatekeeper may not necessarily be a dominant player, and its practices may not be captured by Article 102 TFEU if there is no demonstrable effect on competition within clearly defined relevant markets."
+150 This phrasing is the one adopted in the DMA proposal wherein the Commission indeed considers that "a gatekeeper may not necessarily be a dominant player, and its practices may not be captured by Article 102 TFEU if there is no demonstrable effect on competition within clearly defined relevant markets."
+151 competition rules.
+And both assumptions regarding gatekeepers are questionable-and now being questioned.

 The Commission seldom refers to coherently construed competition law concepts when they are instrumental in achieving its goals, but ignores and undermines these very concepts whenever the economic reality does not correspond to its regulatory agenda.
+152